kubedb/docs/docs/guides/mongodb/quickstart/quickstart.md

 Here,

 - `spec.version` is name of the MongoDBVersion crd where the docker images are specified.
 In this tutorial, a MongoDB 3.4-v3 database is created.
 - `spec.storageType` specifies the type of storage that will be used for MongoDB database.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create MongoDB database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
-This is useful for testing purpose.
+This is useful for testing purposes.
 - `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 - `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `MongoDB` crd or which resources KubeDB should keep or delete when you delete `MongoDB` crd.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
 Learn details of all `TerminationPolicy` [here]

 > Note: spec.storage section is used to create PVC for database pod.
 It will create PVC with storage size specified instorage.resources.requests field.
 Don't specify limits here.
 PVC does not get resized automatically.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MongoDB object name.
+When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MongoDB object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `<mongodb-name>-gvr`.
-No MongoDB specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).

 ```console
 $ kubedb describe mg -n demo mgo-quickstart